mbaumer/us_hep_funding/docs/_states/AK.md

 ```
   Year  Vendor                                      Amount ($)  Item
 ------  ----------------------------------------  ------------  ---------------------------------------
-  2014  COPPER RIVER INFORMATION TECHNOLOGY, LLC         3,944  MINI AND MICRO COMPUTER CONTROL DEVICES
+  2014  Copper River Information Technology, LLC         3,944  Mini And Micro Computer Control Devices
 ```
 ## NSF MPS Grants
 In the past 8 years, this district has received:<b> $1,460,723 </b>in NSF MPS grants.
 ```
   Year  Institution                       Amount ($)
 ------  ------------------------------  ------------
-  2018  UNIVERSITY OF ALASKA ANCHORAGE       239,086
+  2018  University Of Alaska Anchorage       239,086
-  2017  UNIVERSITY OF ALASKA ANCHORAGE        63,294
+  2017  University Of Alaska Anchorage        63,294
-  2017  UNIVERSITY OF ALASKA FAIRBANKS       239,583
+  2017  University Of Alaska Fairbanks       239,583
-  2016  UNIVERSITY OF ALASKA ANCHORAGE       100,000
+  2016  University Of Alaska Anchorage       100,000
-  2016  UNIVERSITY OF ALASKA FAIRBANKS        54,680
+  2016  University Of Alaska Fairbanks        54,680
-  2015  U OF ALASKA FAIRBANKS                 42,000
+  2015  University Of Alaska Fairbanks        42,000
-  2015  UNIVERSITY OF ALASKA SOUTHEAST        96,808
+  2015  University Of Alaska Southeast        96,808
-  2014  UNIVERSITY OF ALASKA ANCHORAGE        30,087
+  2014  University Of Alaska Anchorage        30,087
-  2014  UNIVERSITY OF ALASKA FAIRBANKS       286,670
+  2014  University Of Alaska Fairbanks       286,670
-  2013  UNIVERSITY OF ALASKA FAIRBANKS       156,515
+  2013  University Of Alaska Fairbanks       156,515
-  2012  UNIVERSITY OF ALASKA FAIRBANKS       152,000
+  2012  University Of Alaska Fairbanks       152,000
 ```
 ## SULI/CCI Interns
 From 2014-2016 (only years available), this district had 1 SULI/CCI intern